Lidetsal/Human-Freedom-Index/README.md

 # Human Freedom Index
-Using the human freedom index , this project aimed to assess the relationships between freedom and other social, political and economic factors that impact a country’s freedom score.
-Using a Regression model, we are aiming to understand phenomenons that have a strong correlation with a higher freedom score.
+The project uses the human freedom index(HFI) - the most comprehensive freedom index for globally meaningful set of countries to identify strong indicators of a nation's freedom score.
+The index ranks countries freedom score based on a broad measure that encompasses personal, civil, and economic freedom.
+This project assess the impact of social, political and economic factors on freedom and the level of their impact.

 Map of Countries Human Freedom Index Score:
 <p align="center">